smcneece/ha-esunpower/README.md

 ## 🔄 Upgrading from Original SunPower Integration

 **⚠️ IMPORTANT: If you're upgrading from [@krbaker's original SunPower integration](https://github.com/krbaker/hass-sunpower), follow these steps to ensure a clean upgrade:**

+**🔄 Note: This upgrade is a one-way process** - backup recommended before proceeding.

 ### Step-by-Step Upgrade Process